 Extra Curricular & Enrichment

-In October 2019 Heath Mount will be taking a group of Year 7 & 8 STEM Club pupils to NASA and Florida to study the role of STEM in Space travel, environmental impact protection and the role of physics in keeping people safe on rides.
-Pupils will visit a wide variety of locations including the Kennedy Space Centre, NASA, Disney Magic Kingdom, Universal Studios, Dinosaur Park, Science Museum, the Everglades and Sea World over 10 days.
+In October 2019 Heath Mount took a group of Year 7 & 8 STEM Club pupils to NASA and Florida to study the role of STEM in Space travel, environmental impact protection and the role of physics in keeping people safe on rides.
+Pupils visited a wide variety of locations including the Kennedy Space Centre, NASA, Disney Magic Kingdom, Universal Studios, Dinosaur Park, Science Museum, the Everglades and Sea World over 10 days.